Storm over the Bay

 Maintaining Powers: Characters can maintain powers as long as desired, but each power maintained inflicts a –1 to cast any new powers.
 Thus an invisible mage can keep the power going indefinitely, but suffers a –1 penalty if he then attempts to hurl a bolt.

 Interrupting Powers: If a character with an activated power is Shaken or suffers a wound or Fatigue level, he must make a Smarts roll to maintain all his powers.
 If the roll is failed, all powers are instantly dropped.
 A wizard with armor who suffers a Shaken result, for example, must make a Smarts roll.
 If the wizard suffers two wounds from an attack, he must

-make a Smarts roll at –2.
+make a Vigor roll at –2.
 Powers shut down automatically if the caster sleeps or is

 Power Preparation: A caster may prepare a spell by concentrating for a round (no movement or other actions and avoid interruption, as described above).
 If successful, he ignores 2 points of penalties on all powers cast with his next action.
 If he does not enact any powers on his next action, the preparation is lost.